-The results in table 4 revealed that, the distribution of respondents according to communication characteristics.
-With respect to extension contact, more than one-third (39.17 per cent) of farmers were placed in the low category, followed by 35.00 per cent in the medium category and 25.83 per cent in the high category (mean = 7.80; SD = 4.63).
-In terms of extension participation, more than one-third (37.50 per cent) of respondents belonged to the medium category, followed by 32.50 per cent in the low category and 30.00 per cent in the high category (mean = 5.28; SD = 3.14).
-With respect to mass media exposure, nearly half (46.67 per cent) of the respondents belonged to the medium category, while 27.50 per cent were placed in the high category and 25.83 per cent in the low category (mean = 6.13; SD = 2.43).
-Regarding social participation, more than two-fifths (44.17 per cent) of farmers were in the medium category, followed by 39.17 per cent in the low category and only 16.67 per cent in the high category (mean = 2.06; SD = 1.95).
+The results in table 3 revealed that, the distribution of respondents according to communication characteristics.
+With respect to extension contact, more than one-third (39.17 per cent) of farmers were placed in the low category, followed by 35.00 per cent in the medium category and 25.83 per cent in the high category.
+In terms of extension participation, more than one-third (37.50 per cent) of respondents belonged to the medium category, followed by 32.50 per cent in the low category and 30.00 per cent in the high category.
+With respect to mass media exposure, nearly half (46.67 per cent) of the respondents belonged to the medium category, while 27.50 per cent were placed in the high category and 25.83 per cent in the low category.
+Regarding social participation, more than two-fifths (44.17 per cent) of farmers were in the medium category, followed by 39.17 per cent in the low category and only 16.67 per cent in the high category.

-The results in table 4 indicates that, the extension contact among farmers was largely concentrated in the low and medium categories, suggesting restricted interaction with extension agencies.
+The results in table 3 indicates that, the extension contact among farmers was largely concentrated in the low and medium categories, suggesting restricted interaction with extension agencies.
 Limited access to extension personnel and inadequate frequency of contact might be reasons behind this trend.
 Strengthening extension delivery and ensuring timely advisory services could help in moving farmers towards the high-contact category.
 Extension participation showed a balanced spread across low, medium, and high categories, which reflects variability in farmers’ involvement in training, demonstrations and group activities.
 Enhancing farmer participation through regular training programmes, exposure visits and farmer field schools can increase skill acquisition and improve adoption of scientific practices.